cyvu37/CHS-HDF5-Converter/README.md

 <p align="center"><img src="resources/CHS%20HDF5%20Converter%20logo%202.png" alt="drawing" width="200"/></p>

 # About
-The **CHS HDF5 Converter** is a StormSim program in Python for converting HDF5 files from the [Coastal Hazards System](https://chs.erdc.dren.mil/Home/Library) (CHS) database into a table/CSV format (aka a dataset) while preserving some, but not all, of the original file's metadata.
-There are two versions labeled the Command Line (CMD) version and the GUI version.
-[The CMD version](#the-cmd-version) converts a single HDF5 file to a CSV file (or more) directly from the command line.
-[The GUI version](#the-gui-version) allows many more functions such as previewing, filtering, and plotting multiple HDF5 files.
-All CSV files produced by the app will be saved in the same folder as the program's Python files.
+The **CHS HDF5 Converter** is a StormSim program in a Python GUI for converting HDF5 files from the [Coastal Hazards System](https://chs.erdc.dren.mil/Home/Library) (CHS) database into a table/CSV format (aka a dataset) while preserving some, but not all, of the original file's metadata.
+There are two methods labeled the Command Line (CMD) method and the GUI method.
+[The CMD method](#the-cmd-method) converts a single HDF5 file to a CSV file (or more) directly from the command line.
+[The GUI method](#the-gui-method) allows many more functions such as previewing, filtering, and plotting multiple HDF5 files.
+All CSV files produced by the app will be saved in the same directory as the program's Python files.

 # Installation
+1. **Compatible Operating Systems**: Successful testing on Windows 10/11 and macOS.
+Untested for Linux.
+1. **Python Interpreter & Environment**
+    * Compatible versions: 3.11, 3.12, 3.13
+    * This documentation will assume the Python CMD call function is `python`.
-1. **Download Files**: Assign a folder specifically for the files of this application (ex. `C:\Users\Cyvu37\Documents\CHS_HDF5_Converter`).
+1. **Download Files**: Assign a directory specifically for the files of this program (ex. `C:\Users\Cyvu37\Documents\CHS_HDF5_Converter`).
-    * Make sure the parent directory of the program folder (ex. `C:\Users\Cyvu37\Documents`) doesn't require administrator access.
+    * Make sure the parent directory of the program directory (ex. `C:\Users\Cyvu37\Documents`) doesn't require administrator access.
 Converting HDF5 files requires creating a temporary subdirectory *Extracted*.
-1. **Local Python**: Make sure the local Python version is Python 3.11 or later.
+    * Processing power may vary based on the directory's location.
 1. **Install Packages**
     * Option 1: Auto-install packages by running the GUI: `python begin.py`.
     * Option 2: Run `python -m pip install -r requirements.txt`.